Given a binary tree, print it vertically. The following example illustrates the vertical order traversal.

 Time Complexity of hashing based solution can be considered as O(n) under the assumption that we have good hashing function that allows insertion and retrieval operations in O(1) time.
 In the above C++ implementation, map of STL is used. map in STL is typically implemented using a Self-Balancing Binary Search Tree where all operations take O(Logn) time.
 Therefore time complexity of the above implementation is O(nLogn).

-Note that the above solution may print nodes in same vertical order as they appear in tree.
+Note that the above solution may not print nodes in same vertical order as they appear in tree.
 For example, the above program prints 12 before 9.
 See this for a sample run.

 1 / \ 2 3 / / \ 4 5 6 7 / \ 8 10 9 \ 11 \ 12

 Refer below post for level order traversal based solution.
 The below post makes sure that nodes of a vertical line are printed in the same order as they appear in the tree.